zmberg/kruise/docs/proposals/20210614-podunavailablebudget.md

 # Pod Unavailable Budget Feature

-- In many voluntary disruption scenarios, PodUnavailableBudget can achieve the effect of preventing application disruption or SLA degradation through the application protection mechanism, which greatly improves the high availability of application services.
+- In voluntary disruption scenarios, PodUnavailableBudget can achieve the effect of preventing application disruption or SLA degradation, which greatly improves the high availability of application services.

 ## Table of Contents